openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    -  :term:`UBOOT_MACHINE`:
       Specifies the value passed on the make command line when building a U-Boot image.

-   -  :term:`UBOOT_ENTRYPOINT`:
-      Specifies the entry point for the U-Boot image.

-   -  :term:`UBOOT_LOADADDRESS`:
-      Specifies the load address for the U-Boot image.

 -  :term:`MACHINE_FEATURES`:
    Specifies the list of hardware features the BeagleBone device is